MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/production-how-to-post-consumption.md

 You can also set up [!INCLUDE[prod_short](includes/prod_short.md)] to automatically post (*flush*) components when you start or finish production orders.
 For more information, see [Enable Flushing of Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).

-## <a name="to-post-consumption-for-one-or-more-production-order-lines" />To post consumption for one or more production order lines
+## <a name="to-post-consumption-for-one-or-more-production-order-lines"></a>To post consumption for one or more production order lines

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Consumption Journal**, and then choose the related link.
 2. Fill in the fields with the production order data and the consumption data. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]